elvis-epx/rexif/README.md

 # rexif

+# NOTE: THIS VERSION IS OBSOLETE

+The current maintainer repository of this library is https://github.com/kornelski/rexif.

+# Old documentation

 RExif is a native Rust crate, written to extract EXIF data from JPEG and TIFF images.

 It is in very early stages of development.
 Documentation and examples are still scarce,